bilal-fazlani/swiftbar4s/README.md

-# BitBar4s
+# ScalaBar

 > _This was a hobby project built in 2 days during a weekend_

-BitBar4s enables scala developers to create plugins for [bitbar](https://github.com/matryer/bitbar) in a declarative and easy way
+ScalaBar enables scala developers to create plugins for [bitbar](https://github.com/matryer/bitbar) in a declarative and easy way

 ## Installation